*BONG!* "Welcome to Macintosh."

 - Theme Naming: OS X releases have been named after big cats (Cheetah, Puma, Jaguar, Tiger, Leopard, Snow Leopard, Lion and Mountain Lionnote ), and later versions of the Classic OS had musical names (Tempo, Allegro, Sonata, Rhapsody [the first version of OS X], as well as the never-shipped Copland and the never-existed Gershwin).
-On June 10, 2013, it was announced that the 9th version of Mac OS X would be called Mavericks, named after the surfing location in Northern California, becoming the first version to not be named after a big cat.
+On June 10, 2013, it was announced that future versions of Mac OS X would be named after places in California, starting with the 9th, to be called Mavericks after the surfing location in Northern California.

 - Took a Level in Badass: The move from 68K to PowerPC, the move from OS 9 to OS X, and the move from PowerPC to Intel (although hardcore supporters who still believe the PowerPC to be superior to Intel see the latter move as Badass Decay).

 - Viewer-Friendly Interface: The old-world PowerPC Macintoshes were the inspiration of this trope.
 Hardware errors are indicated with an icon of a sad classic Macintosh with a bunch of (commonly ignored) numbers in small font underneath it and usually with a heart-skipping sound being played back from the speaker.
 Also, system crashes were indicated with just a large bomb, a message saying that the system has crashed and needs to restart, and a restart button, with no technical details displayed at all.